What Is a Stipend? Definition, Types, and Examples for Employers

 Stipends can be designed to be one-time or recurring.

 • Recurring stipends are paid out to employees on a monthly, quarterly, or annual basis.
-They’re best for ongoing expenses, like gym reimbursements, subscriptions, cell phone bills, and health and wellness benefits.
+They’re best for ongoing expenses, like gym reimbursements, subscriptions, cell phone bills, and wellness benefits.

 what is a stipend?